SEARCH

 Coat of Mod Podge over handpainted wood strawberry.

-When everything was dry, I added a few thin coats of exterior Mod Podge to protect it.
+When everything was dry, I added a few thin coats of exterior outdoor Mod Podge to protect it.

 Giant handpainted strawberry plaque.